1. Introduction

 [cool]

-Let’s explain what happened here.
+Let’s understand what happened here.
 We used double quotes around the ${indexed_array[*]} construct.

-This approach is particularly useful when we have array elements that have <whitespace> characters inside:
+This approach is particularly useful when we have an array of elements that have <whitespace> characters inside:

 Without quotes: